Nickherrera34/bamazon/README.md

 	image example: chooseQuantity.PNG

 4. Display results and update MySQL.
 	This is where I had an issue.
 I am getting an error and my database is not taking in my variables.
+If I updated my code with actual values, it works but it is not dynamically updating based on the variables that I have added.